jonimoas/goMirror/README.md

         the port that te app will be hosted on (default 80)

+  -sessions int

+        the maximum number of websocket endpoints to be created (default 5)

 NOTE: if you want to rebuild the frontend, you need to use rice and the rice embed-go command.